 4. Part of our grandiose thinking means we often are slow to move on when the time comes.
 We see what’s possible and just can’t let go even when the writing is on the wall.
 Knowing this about ourselves is crucial.
 If your business or income has been stagnant for a year or more despite your continued and persistent effort, it’s time to pursue other options and to take a realistic look at your business.
-See this post for more on the four phases of Social Selling.

 5. There’s not one right company for all people.
 Just because you tried one company doesn’t mean that this industry isn’t for you.
 There are many different strategies for growing a social selling business and it's important to partner with a brand and a team culture that will empower you to build in the way that works for you.
 Collaboration, systems, training, culture, compensation and the product are all incredibly important to consider.

 If you want to explore business coaching with me, check this out!